cowryao/repo/gwu/csci_6221/ChickenDinner/docs/DesignOfNeZha.md

 (3) fire proof: the fire will not harm to Nezha

 (4) tough: the if the HP reducing to 5%, it will cover to 20%.(only once)

+(5) there are three kinds values of Nezha: brain/heart/stomach.

+the brain value has three parts: low mid high: low is 20% as common character; mid is 40%, high is 80%.

+heart:low is 40% as common character; mid is 80%;high is 130%

+stomach: low is 30% ;mid is 60%; high is 100%.

+attacking: with/without huntianling 110% as common character/ 120%

+with/without huojianqiang: 110%/210%

+with/without: fenghuolun: 110%/110%

 ## big one
 (1) HP will has 50% more than the small